coderespawn/dungeon-architect-quick-start-ue4/source/01_quick_start.md

 ![Game directory structure](../assets/images/SampleInstallFolder.png)
 * Open the sample map by navigating to `Content > DA_StarterPack > Maps > DugeonDesignTime`
 * From the world outliner, click the Dungeon1 Actor.
 * In the details panel, you will find 3 buttons in the Dungeon category.
-Click the "Build Dungeon" button.
+Click the *Build Dungeon* button.
 This will create a procedural dungeon in your scene using a sample theme you just extracted
 * The config structure contains various parameters that can be tweaked to get different results

 To build this setup yourself from scratch, refer the [User Guide](https://coderespawn.github.io/dungeon-architect-user-guide-ue4)